 P238 Micro-Compact 380 Auto is another Sig choice for a concealable weapon.
 The 5.5 overall length and weighing less than a pound makes it a great, easily handled weapon.

 Glock is another manufacturer that produces great handguns for self-defense in both 9mm and 380 models.
 You have many models to choose from.
 Here are two.

 Glock 26 Gen5 Subcompact 9mm is ideal for concealability.
 The front serrations provide a tactile surface choice when operating the slide with wet or sweaty hands.

 The G42 Subcompact .380 Auto is another excellent Glock weapon for concealed carry.
 Loaded with all the features you expect from Glock, and this handgun is ultra-compact and easy to shoot.

 Smith and Wesson Shield 9mm vs Bodyguard 380

 Smith and Wesson have been delivering quality self-defense weapons for over 164 years.
-The S&W Shield 9mm and Bodyguard 380 make excellent options for self-defense or home protection.
+The S&W Shield 9mm (which runs great with 147gr 9mm defense round) and Bodyguard 380 make excellent options for self-defense or home protection.
 Let us take a look at these two handguns.

 S&W Shield Features: